-Table 1-1: Main Toolbar Buttons Toolbar Button Name Description Undo (Ctrl+Z) Removes the last performed command.
+Main Toolbar Buttons

+Toolbar Button Name Description Undo (Ctrl+Z) Removes the last performed command.
 You can set the levels of Undo in the Preferences dialog box.
-7 Redo (Ctrl+Y) Brings back the last command that was undone.
-God .
-Select and Link Establishes links between objects.
-20 to 100 Unlink Selection Breaks links between objects.
-R. Bind to Space Warp Assigns objects to be modified by a space warp.
-All 🔽 Selection Filter drop-down list Limits the type of objects that can be selected.
+Redo (Ctrl+Y) Brings back the last command that was undone.
+General Control of the Control of th Select and Link Establishes links between objects.
+Unlink Selection Breaks links between objects.
+Bind to Space Warp Assigns objects to be modified by a space warp.
+All 🔻 Selection Filter drop-down list Limits the type of objects that can be selected.
 R Select Object (Q) Chooses an object.
 Select by Name (H) Opens a dialog box for selecting objects by name.
-Rectangular Selection Region, Circular Selection Region, Fence Selection Region, Lasso Selection Region, Paint Selection Region (Ctrl+F to cycle) Determines the shape used for selecting objects.
-Window/Crossing Toggle Specifies whether an object must be crossed or windowed to be selected. ♦ Select and Move (W) Selects an object and allows positional translations.
+Rectangular Selection Region, Circular Selection Region, Fence Selection Region, Lasso Selection Region, Paint Selection Region (Ctrl+F to cycle) Determines the shape used for selecting objects with the mouse. • Window/Crossing Toggle Specifies whether an object must be crossed or windowed to be selected. ♣ Select and Move (W) Selects an object and allows positional translations.
 U Select and Rotate (E) Selects an object and allows rotational transforms.
-Select and Uniform Scale, Select and Non-Uniform Scale, Select and Squash (R to cycle) Selects an object and allows scaling transforms using different methods.
-View Reference Coordinate System drop-down list Specifies the coordinate system used for transforms.
+1 , 1 , 3 , Select and Uniform Scale, Select and Non-Uniform Scale, Select and Squash (R to cycle) Selects an object and allows scaling transforms using different methods.